auqcauqc/project/README.md

 name=value
 ```

-`name` is all the characters before the first equal sign, `value` is all the characters after the first equal sign.
+`name` is all the characters before the first equal sign, `value` is all the characters after the first equal sign. `value` cannot be empty.

 `name` can contain characters a-z, A-Z, 0-9 and _